 I have since taken a different approach to my health.
 Of course, more visits to the cardiologist and blood work to monitor are a must.
 I am also seeking a second opinion from a top cardiologists in the country.
 I have also turned to a more plant-based diet which has been linked to lower total cholesterol levels, including LDL.
 Every morning I meditate for stress relief and incorporate yoga into my exercise routine five days per week.

 If you have a family history of heart disease talk with your doctor about an Lp(a) test.
 They can then refer you to a specialist if needed.
 There is also the Lipoprotein(a) Foundation that can help you with questions or refer you to a specialist.
 Educate yourself on heart attack warning signs and don’t ignore them.
+If you are a physical trainer, encourage clients to seek regular checkups.
 Your life may depend on it- mine did.
 Twice.

 - Rallidis, Loukianos S. et al. (2018) High levels of lipoprotein (a) and premature acute coronary syndrome.
 Atherosclerosis , Volume 269 , 29 – 34.